Cover photo by Rob Dickinson.

 Habitat

-Inhabits rivers and streams with an abundance of bank side reeds, sedges, trees, grass and other vegetation.
-Often frequents small, meandering channels where the water flow is weaker.
+The Red Groundling inhabits rivers and streams with an abundance of bank side reeds, sedges, trees, grass and other vegetation.
+It often frequents backwaters and small, meandering channels where the water flow is weaker.
+The Red Groundling occurs mainly in the warmer and wetter parts of the Savanna biome.

 Photo by Ryan Tippett